linkpy/neoshell/spec.md

 Only one `positional-list-descriptor` can be used for a command.
 Each positional argument which does not fit a `positional-descriptor` are collected by the single `positional-list-descriptor` if specified.
-They work similarly to variadic functions is C or Python.
+They work similarly to variadic functions in C or Python.

 ##### 1.4.1.3.
 Flag argument descriptors